Collaborating with git

 $ git rebase origin/main # Replay your changes onto where origin/main is now

-๐Ÿค” What is meant by this statement?
+๐ค What is meant by this statement?
 "Rebase is a destructive operation."

-LAB - Simulate the "after-fetch" scenario and resolve it with git rebase.
+LAB - Simulate the "after-fetch" scenario and resolve it with git rebase

-1. Create a branch that branches from a commit 3 commits before main, and checkout onto that branch.
+, and checkout onto that branch.
 Hover here for a hint.
-That commit is the base of your branch.
+That commit is the base of your branch.- Make a couple of commits on that branch.

 Before Pushing - Editing commit history with git rebase -i

-Another set of git rebase operations involve editing your commit history before pushing, rather than after fetching.
+operations involve editing your commit history before pushing, rather than after fetching.

-If you're familiar with git cherry-pick, you can think of rebase as a series of cherry-pick operations; for each cherry-picked commit, git uses the merge machinery to apply the changes implied by that commit.
+, you can think of rebase as a series of cherry-pick operations; for each cherry-picked commit, git uses the merge machinery to apply the changes implied by that commit.

 Scenario: You've made lots of local commits, and want to "clean up" before pushing to the remote.
 The most common clean-up operations include:

-• Squashing commits into fewer commits (with no change in content)
+- Squashing commits into fewer commits (with no change in content)

-• Rewording a comment
+- Rewording a comment

-• Removing a commit
+- Removing a commit

-• Reordering commits
+- Reordering commits

-LAB - Edit commit history with git rebase -i before pushing.
+LAB - Edit commit history with git rebase -i

 (You won't actually push anything to a remote in this lab, but just practice getting ready to do so).